- Updated On 28 Oct 2020

 Once you’ve successfully integrated Document360 with your Slack workspace, your team members can search for and share support articles in conversations instantly using simple commands.
 This makes your interactions simpler as knowledge sharing makes it easy to add context to conversations in real-time.
-Rather than asking someone for information every time you need it or jumping to different tabs if you’re using it on web.
+Rather than asking someone for information every time you need it or jumping to different tabs if you’re using it on the web.

 With the new Document360 integration on your Slack workspace, you would equip your agents with all the articles from your knowledge base without leaving the Slack environment.
-You can also share the searched articles by linking them in your conversation.
+You can also share the searched articles by linking them to your conversation.

 To search for an article during a conversation

 - Type in the search command highlighted above and click on Enter